In which we meet and explore quotient groups.

 You could explore Corollary 55 by picking some explicit examples and seeing how it works for them.

 Tim Gowers has written a really interesting blog post about normal subgroups and quotient groups.
-He’s also written about what it means to say that a function is well defined, which was very relevant for today’s lecture.

 A long time ago, I wrote something about the first isomorphism theorem.

 If, like me, you have recently found yourself trying to remember/discover how to write or in LaTeX, then you will appreciate Detexify.